ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The habitat is mainly areas of nutrient poor and acidic soils or “barrens,” where shrubby, ericaceous foodplants thrive, including dry uplands such as the "moorlands" of Cape Ann, fire-created "balds" and utility corridors, and heath lands and sand barrens on the coastal plain and Cape Cod.
 It can also be found in bogs and other acidic wetlands if a food plant is present.

 Like the Eastern Pine, Henry’s and Hoary Elfins, Brown Elfins can occupy even small patches of suitable habitat, especially if a larger occurrence is nearby.
 They are also found in large contiguous habitats, for example the New Jersey and Montague, Massachusetts, pine barrens, where they seem to fly freely through the habitat and fully occupy it.
 But they are not known for long-distance dispersal, and urbanized, or very open areas with no trees or shrubs, probably constitute barriers to movement (NatureServe 2010).

 Relative Abundance Today

 There is a small upward trend in MBC sightings per total trip reports 1992-2009, and strong fluctuations every few years (Chart 24).
-Statistics from MBC records published in the Massachusetts Butterflies Season Summary likewise show modest fluctuations: the average number of Brown Elfins seen on a trip in 2007 was down 35% compared to the average for all preceding years back to 1994, but was up 1% in 2008, and 57% in 2009 (Nielsen 2008, 2009, 2010).
-Reports were also up in 2010.
-More formally, an important list-length analysis of MBC 1992-2010 records found an 87% increase this species over that period (Breed et al. 2012).
+Statistics from MBC records published in the Massachusetts Butterflies Season Summary likewise show modest fluctuations: the average number of Brown Elfins seen on a trip in 2007 was down 35% compared to the average for all preceding years back to 1994, but was up 1% in 2008, and up 57% in 2009 (Nielsen 2008, 2009, 2010).
+In addition, an important list-length analysis of MBC 1992-2010 records found a statistically significant 87% increase in this species over that period (Breed et al. 2012).

 Chart 24: MBC Sightings Per Total Trip Reports, 1992-2009